Rhinoplasty Recovery: All Aftercare Tips You Need to KnowFacial Plastic Surgery

 - Removing nose splints

 Right after rhinoplasty, the surgeon will place a splint in and on your nose to keep it straight and stabilize the cartilage.
-The internal splint will be removed five to seven days after the surgery, but the external ones may remain on your nose for two weeks.
+The internal splint will be removed five to seven days after the nose surgery, but the external ones may remain on your nose for two weeks.

 - Using a cold compress to reduce swelling